top of page

 I wonder if Thomas felt the same way.
 He became one more boy with the taking of each test or the latest reminder from Ms. Kathleen that Shakespeare was funny whether we knew it or not, groundlings that we were, except he was the boy that people said made you think.

 They didn’t say about what.
-I thought about where something ends and something else starts.
+I thought about where something ends and something else begins.
 Lives, loves.
 The unholy, holy why-ness of it all.
 The officially unofficial dividing lines.

 That's something else.